vidhuc24/Veritarc-AI/README.md

 ## 🏆 Bootcamp Learning Integration

-This project demonstrates mastery of key bootcamp concepts:
+This project will demonstrate mastery of key bootcamp concepts:

 - **Session 2**: RAG implementation with embeddings and vector databases
 - **Session 4**: Production-grade LangChain/LCEL pipelines